barrettotte/IBMi-Book/docs/core/dds/intro.md

 In this book I have no intention of going over printer files or ICF files.
-I don't have very much experience with them and I don't believe there is going to be very much value in learning how these work right now.
+I don't have very much experience with printer files and I don't believe there is going to be very much value in learning how these work right now.
+At my current job, we don't use ICFF at all.
+So, I have no idea how they work.

 In my opinion physical, logical, and display files are the most valuable thing to learn a bit about.

-## Making a DDS File
+## Making a DDS Source Member
-For a simple example, I will show how to make a physical file.
+For a simple example, I will show how to make a physical file with DDS.
 This method will apply to all DDS types.
 For DDS source members, we need a new source physical file.
 Run the command ```CRTSRCPF```

 By convention, the new source physical file will be named **QDDSSRC**.